ngocketit/restore-deleted-drupal-nodes/README.md

-# restore-deleted-drupal-nodes
+# Restore deleted Drupal nodes
-A simple script to restore deleted Drupal nodes by importing them from another environment
+A simple script to restore deleted Drupal nodes on Acquia Cloud by importing them from another environment